Literature of Kosovo: Rifat Kukaj

 Rifat Kukaj (25 October 1938 – 11 September 2005) was a Kosovar Albanian and a successful writer in Albanian literature for grown ups and children.
 He was born in the Drenica region of the Kingdom of Yugoslavia, in present-day Kosovo.
 He was educated in Drenica and Pristina.
 Rifat Kukaj has published over forty books.
 His best novels are Bardhi e Mirushja, Rrasa e zogut, Shkrepi i diellit, Lepuri me pesë këmbë, Vjollca magjike, Zogu i bardhë, Kokërrmeli e pilivesa, Gjeli në kuvertë, Xhuxhi nga xhuxhishta.
 Rifat Kukaj is best known for his poems for children.
 He has published the following volumes of poems for children: Gjerdani i blertë, Lejlekët në luhaja, Vallja e kallinjve, Deti u bëftë kos, Çka fshin dhelpra me bisht, Pshurrani i gjyshit, Shtegu i laureshave, Trimëritë e karkalecit, Zogu i Lasgushit.
 He has also published many volumes of stories, among others: Harmonika, Përqafimet e njoma, Rrëfenjëza, Ujku me kamerë, Djaloshi i zjarreve, Elefanti që fluturonte.
 He was very well known for his unique humor and was widely perceived as the pioneer of urban humor culture in Priština.
 Rifak Kukaj has also translated a number of books from Slovenian, Serbian, and Croatian to Albanian.

+Din Mehmeti

+Din Mehmeti (1932 – 12 November 2010) was an Albanian poet from Kosovo.
+He was among the best-known classical representatives of contemporary verse in Kosovo.